amygrahamie/ixd102-journal/README.md

 >##[Plane] (https://www.flickr.com/photos/136091978@N04/albums/72157657867739623/ "Plane").
 >*Task: 1 Plane, 2 Planes and 9 Planes.
 Then finally we had create a series of desktop backgrounds using plane so I continued on from my designs from week 2*

+>*The final exercise for this week was to create a modular typeface built from planes.
+Fontstruct is an excellent tool to help you do this but tricky sticking to their shapes and grid layout.
+Alternatively I found it useful to experiment with Sketch and Illustrator.*

 Project 01
 ----------
 >>##[Type Poster] (https://www.flickr.com/photos/136091978@N04/albums/72157660198978605/ "Type Poster").